BestTimesToVisit.com Logo

 What is the best time of year to visit Beijing for pleasant weather and fewer crowds?

-How easy is it to navigate Beijing using public transportation, and are there any tips for using the subway?
+How easy is it to navigate Beijing using public transportation, and are there any tips for avoiding scams?

-Are there any specific customs or etiquette points I should be aware of when interacting with locals in Beijing?
+What are some unique cultural customs or etiquette points to be aware of when visiting Beijing?

 Ready to Plan Your Trip?